anasyusef/ECA-Project/README.md

 In the shell run the `setup_db()` function

-Then, quit from the shell and run the app with flask, and you should have the website running.
+Then, quit from the shell and run the app with flask (`flask run`), and you should have the website running.